mike182uk/snpt/README.md

 If this is the first time you have synced your gists you will be prompted to input a GitHub [access token](https://github.com/blog/1509-personal-api-tokens) (you will need create this in your GitHub account).
 This token should be be created with the `gist` scope enabled.

-The sync command will download all of your public and private gists and store them locally for fast retrieval by Snpt.
+The sync command will download all of your public and private gists and store them locally for fast retrieval by snpt.

 You can prevent specific gists from being synced by placing `[snpt:ignore]` anywhere in the description of the gist.